AjaniBilby/BNF-parser/readme.md

 ### BNF

-This is a pre-initalised BNF parser, which can be given a BNF string input.
+This is a pre-initialised BNF parser, which can be given a BNF string input.

 ```ts
 const BNF: Parser;